12 Hassle-Free Travel Tips for the Best Away-from-Home, Being Out-and-About, Gluten-Free Travel Adventures

 Traveling is no different, and even though you need to be gluten-free, traveling should not limit the adventures you’re looking forward to completing from your bucket list.

 - Plan transit food – Always pack a variety of snacks, and travel with non-perishable backup foods.
-Things that travel well might include fresh fruit like apples, bananas, grapes and oranges, dried fruits, trail mix, nuts, protein bars, and energy bites, GF crackers, and cheese, popcorn or vegetables like carrots and celery.
+Things that travel well might include fresh fruit like apples, bananas, grapes, oranges, dried fruits, trail mix, nuts, protein bars, energy bites, GF crackers, cheese, popcorn, or vegetables like carrots and celery.

 - Arrange for GF airline meals – Request a gluten-free meal when you book your flight.
 Flights abroad and longer domestic flights will serve in-flight meals.
 Most airlines have gluten-free options.
-Confirm on check-in that your request has been recorded and will be on-board for you. ***A note of caution, when you receive your in-flight meal don’t just dig in.
+Confirm on check-in that your request has been recorded and will be onboard for you. ***A note of caution, when you receive your in-flight meal, don’t just dig in.
 You’ll likely be hungry, but take the time to talk with the flight attendant, ask questions to make sure you’re receiving the special meal you requested.
-Look over the meal you are given, check packaging that is included on the tray to make sure that the foods you receive are gluten-free.
+Look over the meal you are given and check the tray’s packaging to make sure that the foods you receive are gluten-free.

 - Check Customs restrictions – Many states and countries have border patrols and customs checks.
 Always check out what restrictions might be waiting at your destination.
 You don’t want to end up with a hefty fine just because you packed an apple in your bag for a snack.

 - Research and contact local celiac groups and bloggers at your destination – these people know the area where you’re traveling.
-Local sources are wonderful for helping to navigate gluten-free restaurants, grocery stores, and markets.
+In addition, local sources are wonderful for helping to navigate gluten-free restaurants, grocery stores, and markets.

-- Order GF dining translation cards – Language cards include translations of an explanation of specific food allergies into a variety of different languages.
-These cards can be helpful when discussing your gluten-free dietary needs to restaurant staff in foreign countries.
+- Order GF dining translation cards – Language cards include translations of an explanation of specific food allergies into various languages.
+These cards can be helpful when discussing your gluten-free dietary needs with restaurant staff in foreign countries.
 GlutenFreePassport.com is a great resource for obtaining dining-out cards in all languages.

 - Eat fresh local cuisine – and stick to naturally gluten-free foods.
 Many fresh cultural foods are also naturally gluten-free.
 Remember to ask questions, talk with the staff about the ingredients used, checking for gluten-containing ingredients.
 Share the dining translation cards mentioned above just in case the food is prepared with gluten.